ligato/docs/docs/plugins/vpp-plugins.md

 Security policy database (SPD) specifies policies that determine the disposition of all the inbound or outbound IP traffic from either the host or the security gateway.
 The SPD is bound to an SPD interface and contains a list of policy entries in a table.
 Every policy entry points to a VPP security association.
 SPD is defined in the common [IPSec model][ipsec-model].

 The SPD defines its own unique index within VPP.
 The user has an option to set their own index in the `uint32` range.
-The index is a mandatory field in the model because it serves as a unique identifier for the vpp-agent as it is a part of the SPD key.
+The index is a mandatory field in the model because it serves as a unique identifier for the VPP agent as it is a part of the SPD key.

 !!!
 Note
     Pay special attention when defining an index in the model.
 Despite the fact the field uses a `string` format, it only accepts plain numbers.
 Attempts to set any non-numeric characters will result in an error.